 Vegetation screening can generally be accomplished with trees and shrubs.
 A visual impact assessment may be required to determine where screening needs to be implemented or enhanced.
 Screening is encouraged to mitigate potential visual impacts.
 Vegetative screening recommendations include:

-Native flowering shrubs that act as both visual screen around the perimeter of the site and supplement early-blooming species requirements.
+Native flowering shrubs that act as both visual screen around the perimeter of the site and supplement early-blooming species.
 Suitable shrubs may include:

 Red-osier dogwood (Cornus sericea)